sushidev-team/yamlseeder/README.md

 The model will define which data should be seeded.

 **primaryKey**:
-Default it is 'id' if not defined .
+Default it is 'id' if not defined.

+**exlude**:
+Default is false.
+This defines if the file will be included within the normal db:seed process.

 **fieldsOnCreate**:
 List of field name which defines which files will be need on a create statement.
 Make your fields nullable if you want to reduce the list.